-The only thing potentially worse than El Nino or La Nina fighting for the upper hand, note NASA scientists, is a "La Nada" year like this one, when neither is dominant -- this can lead to even more extreme weather conditions that are harder to forecast.
+The only thing potentially worse than El Niño or La Niña fighting for the upper hand, note NASA scientists, is a "La Nada" year when neither is dominant -- this can lead to weather conditions that are harder to forecast.

 Top city rivalry

 Every city worth its art museum or revived waterfront has a rival city.
 Usually they're within easy driving distance and share the same highways, currency, soap operas, chain restaurants, hated domestic politicians, even more-despised international rivals and a hundred other things that confirm these two places actually have way more in common than they'd ever care to admit.
 Every Barcelona has its Madrid.
 Every Dallas its Houston.
 Moscow its St. Petersburg.
 Sao Paolo its Rio.
 But the two biggest cities in Australia have been relentlessly butting heads since Melbourne was founded in 1835 by exactly the sort of industrious Tasmanian pastoralists that Sydney's founding felons couldn't stand.
 What continues to brutally divide these two cities, other than fewer than 500 miles, some beer brands, the usual sports grudges and less than two points on the latest annual "World's Most Liveable Cities" list (Melbourne 97.5, Sydney 96.1)?

 Self-proclaimed cultural capital of the known and unknown universes, Melbourne thinks Sydney is flashy and showy with little to no cultural taste.
 (But -- not that Melbourne would ever admit it -- with a pretty harbor, great beaches and warmer water.)